The global and independent platform for the SAP community.

 SAP and Open Source

-For example, SAP is committed to developing open source projects that are suitable for enterprise use and based on open standards.
-Like other software manufacturers, SAP uses the innovation potential of open source and has, for example, developed the in-memory database Hana and SAP Vora with technologies such as Linux and containers.
+Like other software vendors, SAP leverages the potential for innovation that open source offers and has developed the Hana and SAP Vora in-memory databases using technologies such as Linux and containers.

 Ansible Automation and OpenShift

-Ansible and OpenShift also illustrate Red Hat's special position in the SAP ecosystem.
-Red Hat is not only a technology provider for end customers, but also an important service provider for SAP partners.
+Ansible and OpenShift also help demonstrate Red Hat’s special position in the SAP ecosystem.
+Red Hat is not only a technology provider for consumers but also an important service provider for SAP partners.
+With Red Hat’s support, partners can offer additional services to their customers.
+For example, an SAP partner that performs Hana migrations can benefit from working with Red Hat in innovative fields like AI, machine learning, IoT, big data, and blockchain.

-The solutions that Red Hat provides to customers live from the basic idea of far-reaching integration.
-They address the widespread problem of IT and data silos.
+The solutions that Red Hat provides to its customers are all based on the fundamental idea of deep integration.
+They address the common problem of IT and data silos.
+As part of its service package, Red Hat offers companies fit-to-strategy solutions and technologies.

 Public Cloud and Shadow IT